UniversalDependencies/docs/_u-dep/xcomp.md

 udver: '2'
 ---

-An open clausal complement (`xcomp`) of a verb or an adjective is a predicative or clausal complement (i) without its own subject and (ii) for which the reference of the subject is necessarily determined by an argument external to the xcomp (normally, but not always, by the object of the next higher clause, if there is one, or else by the subject of the next higher clause).
+An open clausal complement (`xcomp`) of a verb or an adjective is (i) a core argument of the verb, (ii) which is without its own subject and (iii) for which the reference of the subject is necessarily determined by an argument external to the `xcomp`.
 The second requirement is often referred to as *obligatory control*.
+An `xcomp` can also be described as a predicative complement The subject of the `xcomp` is normally, but not always, controlled by the object of the next higher clause, if there is one, or else by the subject of the next higher clause.
 These clauses tend to be non-finite in many languages, but they can be finite as well.
 The name `xcomp` is borrowed from Lexical-Functional Grammar (see Joan Bresnan, 2001, _Lexical-Functional Syntax_, chapter on “Predication Relations”).